-MIB does not collect, maintain or store any medical records such as examination reports, attending physician statements, lab test results, x-rays, underwriting files or reasons for denial of insurance.
-Instead, MIB's members agree to share information of underwriting significance in the form of brief medical and avocation "codes,” which are a simple form of encryption.
+MIB does not collect, maintain or store any medical records in its database such as examination reports, attending physician statements, lab test results, x-rays, underwriting files or reasons for denial of insurance.
+Instead, MIB's members furnish "codes" to MIB, which represent medical and avocational information that is significant to the underwriting process.
+These codes can be thought of as a simple form of encryption.

-Additionally, the member must obtain the applicant’s signature on a written authorization in which MIB is identified as an information source along with other sources that might have records about the applicant, such as personal physicians.
+After receiving the MIB Pre-Notice, the applicant is asked to sign an authorization in which MIB is identified as an information source along with others that might have records about the applicant, such as personal physicians.
+This signed authorization allows the member company to exchange information with MIB.
 Therefore, a member company cannot search MIB or report information to MIB without the applicant’s knowledge and authorization.

 As a practical matter, MIB codes are not typically reported on individuals who are in good health, meaning that their life and health insurance applications are approved by the insurer as standard or preferred risks.

-MIB only shares an individual's file with its member life and health insurance companies (with the individual's authorization) or with the individual directly, unless otherwise required or allowed by law.
-Therefore, employers, vendors, physicians and non-members do not have access to MIB files and MIB does not sell any individually identifiable information to any non-member third parties.
+With your authorization, MIB shares individually identifiable information about you only with its member life and health insurance companies (or their service providers who are acting on the member’s behalf), or with you directly, unless otherwise required or allowed by law.
+MIB does not sell any individually identifiable information to any non-member third parties.